Validation Summary

 Loyola, D. G.et al., Global patterns in daytime cloud properties derived from GOME backscatter UV-VIS measurements, Int.
 J. Remote.
 Sens., 31, 2010, 4295-4318, doi:10.1080/01431160903246741

-The graph below shows boxplots of the difference (left) and relative difference (right) between TROPOMI ROCINN_CAL cloud top height and CLOUDNET cloud top height. (© Update February 18, 2021, of Compernolle et al., AMT 2021).
+The graph below shows boxplots of the difference (left) and relative difference (right) between TROPOMI ROCINN_CAL cloud top height and CLOUDNET cloud top height. (© Update December, 2024, of Compernolle et al., AMT 2021).
 Stations are ordered by latitude.
-Transparent boxes are for S5P CLOUD v1 data and red boxes for S5P CLOUD v2 data (transition in July 2020).
 Box edges: first and third quartile; line: median; whiskers: 5 and 95 percentiles; cross: mean.
-Note the high impact of the CLOUD version upgrade at the high-latitude site Ny-Alesund.

-The graph below shows boxplots of the difference (left) and relative difference (right) between TROPOMI ROCINN_CRB cloud height and CLOUDNET cloud mean height. (© Update February 18, 2021, of Compernolle et al., AMT 2021).
+The graph below shows boxplots of the difference (left) and relative difference (right) between TROPOMI ROCINN_CRB cloud height and CLOUDNET cloud mean height. (© Update December, 2024, of Compernolle et al., AMT 2021).
 Stations are ordered by latitude.
-Transparent boxes are for S5P CLOUD v1 data and red boxes for S5P CLOUD v2 data (transition in July 2020).
 Box edges: first and third quartile; line: median; whiskers: 5 and 95 percentiles; cross: mean.
-Note the high impact of the CLOUD version upgrade at the high-latitude site Ny-Alesund.

 The Sentinel-5p TROPOMI OCRA/ROCINN retrieval is a two-step algorithm, with two model variants for the second step (ROCINN_CAL and ROCINN_CRB).
 OCRA computes the radiometric cloud fraction (RCF), ROCINN_CAL retrieves the cloud top height (CTH) and the cloud optical thickness (COT) and ROCINN_CRB retrieves the cloud height (CH, corresponding to the optical centroid) and the cloud albedo (CA).